 Most businesses in Cork provide card machines that accept contactless payments for purchases less than 50 euros.
 Since the pandemic, almost all businesses in Ireland provide contactless payment.
 It is common for people to no longer carry cash.
-There is always the odd location that only accepts cash, so if unsure ask.
+There is always the odd location that only accepts cash.